There’s a lot of confusion on the topic of down insulation. Here we attempt to offer some clarification.

 An average outdoor store will have a significant number of down products: sleeping bags, jackets, and vests, even down booties for cold-weather hut trips.
 But – you can’t see any of it: the down itself is packed away out of sight inside the (hopefully downproof) fabric of the product.

 Mysterious numbers are embroidered on that fabric, and terms like ‘hydrophobic’ and ‘RDS’ abound.
 So – what do all those confusing terms mean?
-Well, we’ve broken them down for you in this blog post.
+Well, we’ve broken those words and phrases down for you in this blog post.
 And what about all those numbers?
-As always, Sea to Summit goes out of its way to provide you, the consumer, with accurate specifications and independent verification when possible:
+We'll explain those in this blog post, too - and as far as where the numbers come from in the first place, as always, Sea to Summit goes out of its way to provide you, the consumer, with accurate specifications and independent verification when possible:

 - A detailed report from the International Down & Feather Laboratory (IDFL) is supplied with every Sea to Summit bag certifying the fill power and composition of the down.
-This is like suddenly discovering that you have X-Ray vision: you can see exactly what you’re paying for inside the colorful shell.
+You can see exactly what you’re paying for inside the colorful shell.

-- All Sea to Summit sleeping bags use down that is RDS-compliant (Responsible Down Standard).
+- All Sea to Summit sleeping bags use down that is RDS-compliant (Responsible Down Sourcing).
 See the paragraph under ‘Responsible Down Standard’.

 Definition & Quality